the-intern/cs101/_sources/part-i/word-re-python.md

 # Why Python

 Guido van Rossum began to toy with Python as an idea over Christmas break, 1989.
 He explains:

->I was looking for a "hobby" programming project that would keep me occupied during the week around Christmas.
+> I was looking for a "hobby" programming project that would keep me occupied during the week around Christmas.
 My office (a government-run research lab in Amsterdam) would be closed, but I had a home computer, and not much else on my hands.
 I decided to write an interpreter for the new scripting language I had been thinking about lately: a descendant of ABC that would appeal to Unix/C hackers.
 I chose _Python_ as a working title for the project, being in a slightly irreverent mood (and a big fan of Monty Python's Flying Circus).

-In less than a decade, Python would become the language Google chose to build an initial form its search engine.
+In less than a decade, Python would become the language Google chose to build an initial form of its search engine.

 In a few years, out of hundreds of other languages, many of which had been around for several more years than Python, the latter became one of the top four or five.

 Python gained in popularity for any number of reasons.
 U of C Berkeley argues that Python is:

 - Flexible and Reusable